ministryofjustice/moj-frontend/docs/components/alert.md

 #### When not to use

-%  Do not use the error alert for validation errors.
-Continue to use the [GOV.UK Design System error message](https://design-system.service.gov.uk/components/error-message/) for this. %
+%Do not use the error alert for validation errors.
+Continue to use the [GOV.UK Design System error message](https://design-system.service.gov.uk/components/error-message/) for this.%

 This alert draws the user’s attention to the message without interrupting them.
 Use the [MoJ Design System interruption card component](https://design-patterns.service.justice.gov.uk/components/interruption-card/) to pause a user’s journey.